-Follow the steps from section Setting the rotary encoding switches again to select a new protocol.
+Follow the steps from section Setting the rotary encoding switches on page 50 again to select a new protocol.

-For performing a factory reset via software configuration, see chapter OPC UA configuration on page 172 and the configuration section.
+For performing a factory reset via software configuration, see chapter OPC UA configuration on page 182 and the configuration section.

 8 Configuration EtherNet/IP